-This San Diego house flipping guide will help new and experienced house flippers succeed.
+This San Diego house flipping guide is designed to help new and experienced house flippers succeed.

 San Diego has a growing population, many of which are transplants from all over the nation.
-The home values in San Diego have increased dramatically since the Great Recession ended, making the market competitive for house flippers.
-However, there are many homes built in previous decades that are prime for fixing up by house flippers.
+The home values in San Diego have increased dramatically in the last 5-10 years, making the market competitive for house flippers.
+However, there are many older houses that are prime for fixing up by house flippers.

 Key House Flipping Statistics for San Diego

 |Population||1,419,516 and 5 year growth rate of 5.2%|

 |Income||Average Household Income of $76,207 and 5 year growth rate of 18%|

 |Home Value||Average price of 3 bedroom 2 bath home of $633,000 and 5 year growth rate of 36%|

 |Cost of Living||San Diego is 138 vs 100 for the U.S. cost of living index|

 The median property tax in San Diego County, California is $2,955 per year for a home worth the median value of $486,000.
 San Diego County collects, on average, 0.61% of a property’s assessed fair market value as property tax.